Angelica Ross: Acting

+Technology

 Ross taught herself coding, and started her journey in the technology industry in web management.
 She also learned graphic design and photography using videos online, taking photos for rappers and designing backstage passes.
 Ross later was hired by the Chicago House's TransLife Center which caters to trans individuals seeking employment, housing and other aid.
 Her role focused on employment coordination program development.

 In 2014, Ross founded the company TransTech Social Enterprises, acting as CEO.
-She is also the president of Miss Ross, Inc. and founded the TransTech Summit.
-Ross described the goals of TransTech as including to foster skills in the technology industry, especially for trans people.
-As the world became more digitized, Ross saw the opportunity for expanding remote working via telecommunication as there can be flexible solutions to workplace issues.

-Activism

-Ross launched TransTech Social Enterprises in Chicago in 2014.
 The nonprofit creative design firm trains and contracts transgender and other workers.
 Melissa Harris-Perry brought more attention to the firm in 2015, choosing Ross as her show's first "Foot Soldier" of the year.
 Educating others on the mission of the firm included MSNBC airing a documentary about it.
+Ross returned as head of TransTech in 2024, replacing outgoing Executive Director E.C.
+Pizarro III.

+Ross is also the president of Miss Ross, Inc. and founded the TransTech Summit.
+Ross described the goals of TransTech as including to foster skills in the technology industry, especially for trans people.
+As the world became more digitized, Ross saw the opportunity for expanding remote working via telecommunication as there can be flexible solutions to workplace issues.

 Ross was a featured speaker at the 2015 White House LGBTQ Tech and Innovation Summit.

+Other ventures

+In January 2024, Ross announced the launch of a new weekly podcast, N.O.W.: No Opportunity Wasted, featuring "deep discussion on everything from politics to pop culture with world leaders, celebrities and everyday people".

+Activism

-She was also a celebrity ambassador to the 50th Anniversary Stonewall celebration that took place in June 2019 during Pride.
+Ross was a celebrity ambassador to the 50th Anniversary Stonewall celebration that took place in June 2019 during Pride.
 On September 20, 2019, Ross hosted the 2020 Presidential Candidate Forum on LGBTQ Issues.
 This made her the first openly transgender person to host an American presidential forum.
 On September 28, 2019, Ross was a featured speaker at the National Trans Visibility March in Washington D.C.